Orem Community Hospital: Description

 OCH specializes in outpatient services including obstetrics and same day surgery.
 Its relationship with Utah Valley Hospital means OCH has the backup and support of a larger hospital, while at the same time maintaining the personalized care expected from a community hospital.

 OCH features 24 LDRP rooms, where mothers labor, deliver, recover and spend their postpartum stay all in the same room.
 This is a unique birthing option in Utah County.
 In 2008, 1,426 babies were delivered at the hospital.

 History

-OCH opened in 1981 as a maternity hospital, and after five years and a 13000 sqft expansion OCH became a full-service hospital, with an emergency room, Women's Center, medical surgical, laboratory, x-ray and health education services.
+OCH opened in 1981 as a maternity hospital, with first birth happening June 30 1981. and after five years and a 13000 sqft expansion OCH became a full-service hospital, with an emergency room, Women's Center, medical surgical, laboratory, x-ray and health education services.

 In 1995, the Central Orem Health Center addition was completed along with a WorkMed unit and the Utah Valley Pediatric Rehabilitation Center.
 A beautification of the campus began with the addition of a jogging path around the campus and soccer fields in conjunction with Orem City.